sictweb/bti425-2020/graded-work/assign2.md

 ## BTI425 Assignment 2

-> This document is substantially complete, and ready to use.
-> A few more images (screen capture samples etc.) will be added, and a few clean-up edits may happen.
-> This notice will be removed when the edits are complete.

 The purpose or objective of the assignment is to get some experience with React.

 Read/skim all of this document before you begin work.